misrab/archive2.misrab.github.io/_drafts/neural1.md

 This series of posts is heavily inspired by the writings of [Michael Nielsen](http://neuralnetworksanddeeplearning.com/), [Richard Socher](http://www.socher.org/index.php/Main/HomePage), and [Christopher Olah](http://colah.github.io/), which I highly recommend.
+Some of the statistical intuition is also influenced by [Trevor Hastie and Rob Tibshirani](http://www.r-bloggers.com/in-depth-introduction-to-machine-learning-in-15-hours-of-expert-videos/).